indeedeng/proctor/README.md

 When you add a new context variable without a defaultValue to the service configuration, all API users are required to include it on every request.
 Otherwise, the API will return an error.

 To avoid this, before deploying a new context variable, make sure that every user of the API includes that variable in their requests.
-After that, you can safely deploy this service without causing API errors.
+After that, you can safely deploy Pipet without causing API errors.

 ## API Endpoints